DexterLGriffith/Workday-Planner-Project/README.md

 # Installation

-    1. Download the f iles from the repository, open the index.html, style.css and script.js files within that folder.
+    1. Download the files from the repository, open the index.html, style.css and script.js files within that folder.
 Enter in assigned appointments where needed and save them.

 # Links